Heat Treatment for Bed Bugs

 Crawling, biting, swarming bed bugs may not spread disease but the bites are painful and the thought of these disgusting creatures can keep you up at night.
 And once they start multiplying, so do your problems.
 So what is the best way to get rid of bed bugs?

 Heat.
 Hot, radient heat from Heat Treatment machines.

-Although bedbugs have fairly good heat sensors (which is one way they find you while sleeping so they can drink blood), the very rapid increase in temperature produced by our heaters gives them no time to move or regroup.
+Bed bugs have fairly good heat sensors (which is one way they find you while sleeping so they can drink blood), but the very rapid increase in temperature produced by our heaters gives them no time to move or regroup.
 They cannot outrun the heat before it is too late.

 Bed Bugs: Learn More about These Nasty Pests

 How to Get Rid of Bed Bugs

 Bed Bug Life Cycle: How these pests live and breed in homes

 Do Store-Bought Sprays Work to Kill Bed Bugs?